Group Size: Maximum 18 passengers

-The day begins with early morning coffee or tea, followed by a thrilling open vehicle safari (with English speaking game ranger) through Kruger National Park with pre-packed breakfast.
+The day begins with early morning coffee or tea, followed by a thrilling open vehicle safari through Kruger National Park with pre-packed breakfast.
 Kruger is one of the world’s greatest national parks, home to a stunning array of wildlife.
-Search for the ‘Big Five’ (rhino, buffalo, lion, leopard, and elephant) as well as prolific birdlife and numerous other game.
-Late afternoon open vehicle game drives are available.
+Search for the ‘Big Five’ (lion, leopard, rhino, elephant, buffalo) as well as prolific birdlife and numerous other game.
+This afternoon an open vehicle game drive is available.
 (B)

 Day 5 – Swaziland